 Data access & WiFi

-To access a router, or more information, get in touch with us at email@example.com.
+If you live outside of the Tees Valley and would like a Get Connected router, get in touch with us at email@example.com.

 Vodafone is providing charities with programmes supporting digital inclusion 100 free sim cards for those they are supporting.
 The sim cards are loaded with 20GB data, plus free calls and texts and can be used over 6 months.